euphonie/study-notes/Computer Science/Theory/Natural Language Processing/RNNs/Recurrent Neural Networks.md

 - $\bar{y}_t$ is the output vector at time $t$
 - $\bar{s}_t$ is the hidden state vector at time $t$

+> image rnn4

+When each phase of the training process is shown, it is called an **unfolded model**

 > image rnn3

-> image rnn4

 The activation function for inner layers has as inputs the linear combination of the inputs in the input vector multiplied by the weights in $W_x$, and the previous state values $\bar{s}_{t-1}$ multiplied by the weights in $W_s$

 > image rnn5

-As FFNN, RNNs can be stacked to form ensemble methods
+As FFNN, RNNs can be stacked to form ensemble methods.

+> image rnn6

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUzMDIwNTg4MCwtMTg2MDIwNTQ3MywyMz
+eyJoaXN0b3J5IjpbLTM1OTAzNjg0NiwtMTg2MDIwNTQ3MywyMz
 gzODYwMSwtNDA0NDE4NDQsLTQ5MTkzODc0NiwtMTEwMTQ1MDkw
 OCw0NTg5MjA0MTMsMTA4NTAwODc2OCwxNDAyNzUyMDU3LDE5OD
 Y2Nzc2NDIsMTAwMzA2MTc5MywtMTA1MjM5NTU2MywtNTkzMzE4